Shine On Brightly: Background and recording

 Shine on Brightly is credited as produced solely by Denny Cordell, but in fact he and Procol Harum had a parting of ways roughly halfway through recording it.
 Among the grievances between them was Cordell's trying to get drummer B. J. Wilson to leave Procol Harum and join Joe Cocker's backing band.
 Most of the production work was instead done by Tony Visconti, though lyricist Keith Reid credits the album's engineer, Glyn Johns, with an instrumental role in assembling the track "In Held 'Twas in I".
 This track was written and recorded in a very piecemeal fashion; for example, the spoken word introduction was recorded before any music had been written for the piece.
-Reid heard the story told in this introduction from an American writer he met in Baghdad House, a cafe on Fulham Road.
+Reid heard the story told in this introduction from an American writer he met in Baghdad House, a café on Fulham Road.
 According to Reid, the "Grand Finale" section of the song was written solely by organist Matthew Fisher.